 To avoid your garbage disposal from freezing up or burning its motor during the holiday season, follow these tips to extend its life.

 - Use plenty of cold water when running it.

 - Don’t dispose of things like bones or corn husks.

 If you need some help with any plumbing service or repair in your Los Angeles home before or during the holiday season, give us a call at 877-941-1624 for a free estimate today.

-Coast to Coast Plumbing Los Angeles is licensed, insured, bonded, BBB accredited and won Angie’s List Super Service Award in 2011 for Best Los Angeles Plumbing Company.
+Coast to Coast Plumbing Los Angeles is licensed, insured, bonded, and BBB accredited company.